dator-zz/sfDoctrineActAsTimelinablePlugin/README.md

 Warning
 -------

-Does not work with many to many relationships.
+ - Does not work with many to many relationships.
+ - Each call to getActor, getEventType [...] generate a database request !
+Be careful :) Used the pagination :)

 License
 -------